The Ridgeway Partnership

-Responsibility for the management, improvement and promotion of The Ridgeway National Trail was assumed, from 1st April, 2015, by a new Ridgeway Partnership, that manages the Ridgeway National trail today.
-The Partners include all the local authorities along the route, The North Wessex Downs AONB and the Chilterns Conservation Board, the Chiltern Society, the Ramblers, the National Trust, the Country Landowners Association, and more.
-Oxfordshire Council is the Lead Partner, holding funds and accounts, hosting staff and supporting a team of volunteers, assisted by Chiltern Society working parties, who continue to maintain the high standards expected for the Trail.
-A Ridgeway Officer co-ordinates operations, and provides a constant point of contact for the public.
-Natural England retains an overview of the National Trails network as a whole, and provides a base level of grant funding for its maintenance, reporting to DEFRA.
-The Friends of The Ridgeway is a founding Partner and played a significant role in setting up the new body.
-Our ex-Chairman, Ian Ritchie, is the first Chairman of the Partnership.
+Responsibility for the management, improvement, promotion and fundraising for The Ridgeway National Trail was assumed, from 1st April 2015, by a new Ridgeway Partnership, which continues to manage the Trail to this day.
+The Partners include all the local authorities along the route, the Friends of the Ridgeway, The North Wessex Downs AONB and the Chilterns Conservation Board, the Chiltern Society, the Ramblers, the British Horse Society, the Disabled Ramblers, the Country Landowners Association, and more.
+The Partnership’s Chair from 2015 to 2018 was Ian Ritchie, previously Chair of Friends of the Ridgeway, and has since been followed by Simon Kearey, Chair of the Chiltern Society.
+Oxfordshire Council is the Lead Partner, holding funds and accounts, hosting staff and leading a team of volunteers.
+A Ridgeway Officer co-ordinates operations, and provides a constant point of contact for the Partnership and public.

 The Partnership has identified five themes for the promotion and enhancement of The Ridgeway, building on aspects of its unique appeal.
-These themes, listed as the Natural, Living, Ancient, Sporting and Creative Ridgeway, highlight its wild-life and bio-diversity; the superb landscape and scenery; good food, country pubs and services; sporting events and family recreation; its wealth of heritage and pre-history; and its role as an inspiration for art and literature, or just peace and quiet.
+These themes are Natural, Living, Ancient, Sporting and Creative & Spiritual.
+Under these themes, the work of the Partnership addresses the Trail’s biodiversity, landscape character and scenery; country pubs and services; myths and legends; sporting events and family recreation; cultural heritage; archaeology and significant pre-history; and tranquillity.

 The Ridgeway Partnership officers may be contacted below: